Skip to content

 Console access

 nova-ve uses Apache Guacamole for HTML5 consoles.
-Telnet, VNC, RDP, and SSH backends all funnel through Guacamole so you only need a browser — no native client required.
+Telnet, VNC, and supported RDP backends all funnel through Guacamole so you only need a browser — no native client required.

 Opening a console